Planning ahead for work injuries

 Choose someone who will make sure injuries are reported to us, and stay in contact with injured employees, our claims staff and employees’ physicians.

-- Keep the SFM Work Injury Hotline phone number visible around your office.
+- Keep visible reminders of how to report around your office.

-Find posters, flyers, stickers and more in the Resource Catalog.
+Find posters, stickers and more in the resource catalog.

 - Establish a procedure for injury reporting and train your supervisors.

 Have guides to the injury reporting process around the workplace for supervisors’ reference.
 If your organization operates outside of normal business hours, be sure to mention any change in procedure for injuries during nights and weekends.